-The PIC/S meeting in Kiev discussed and agreed changes to PE009-9 to support the harmonisation of GMP guidance documents.
+The PIC/S meeting in Kiev discussed and agreed on changes to PE009-9 to support the harmonisation of GMP guidance documents.
 PIC/S code of GMP PE-009-10 was issued by PIC/S on the 11th December, and whilst this goes some way in aligning our international GMPs and specifically the EMEA code of GMP, there are still significant differences.

-The PIC/S GMP has continued to retain Part I and Part 11 and not yet aligned with the 3 part structure of the EMEA GMPs.
+The PIC/S GMP has continued to retain Part I and Part 11 and is not yet aligned with the 3 part structure of the EMEA GMPs.
 More significantly, the changes still to come into effect in the EU have not yet been adopted by PIC/S.

 PIC/S GMP are still issued in 2 parts with 4 sections: